iotbzh/agl-documentation/host-configuration/docs/3_Binding_Build_Example.md

     #libmicrohttpd>=0.9.55
   )
 ```
-Once this is done return to the build it section.
+Once this is done return to the "Build it !" section of this page.